‘Major incident’ declared after home explosion

 “This has now been declared a major incident, and we are likely to be on scene throughout the night and even into Sunday morning, owing to the significant damage to the building,” a statement from the service said.

+Nottinghamshire Police confirmed the terraced property had been “partially destroyed” and adjourning homes had also been damaged.

-The nearby Crown Place Community Centre was opened as a place of safety for residents and officers remained on scene to provide assistance, officials said.
+The nearby Crown Place Community Centre was opened as a place of safety for residents.

+Chief Inspector Neil Humphris, of Nottinghamshire Police, said officers would also remain on the scene “throughout the night”.

+“Multiple properties have been evacuated as we work with our partners to respond to this incident and understand how it happened,” he said.

-Images circulated on social media appeared to show a destroyed terraced house, and people have reported hearing a loud bang.
+Images circulated on social media appeared to show the destroyed home, and people on Facebook reported hearing a “huge” bang which shook the surrounding properties.

 The entire length of the house looks to have been wrecked, with bricks covering part of the street in front, in a video of the scene shared on Facebook.